 I never want to stop learning.
 This is something I want to make time for.
 Not only from a business perspective, but also as a personal challenge and as a way of recharging myself and my creative juices.
 I’ve dreamed about going on a creative retreat, like fellow soul-connected creative Kayla Hollatz did a few months back.
 I think I’ll make that a priority for my second year in business :)

 What does all of this mean for the future?
 What am I going to do with all of these lessons learned?
 Obviously, some of these lesson are still a work in progress or require daily practice.
 It’s important to me that I’m the one that stays in charge instead of my perfectionism, that I keep listening to my inner voice, that I slow down and prioritize self-care, that I embrace the ebb and flow of business, and that I keep on learning.

 But these two things are also important to me.

 I want to keep investing, both in time, energy, and money.
 I want to keep investing in myself, in my business, in the #perfectionistproblems Facebook community, in connection and community.
 To make this possible as The Gratefulist continues to grow, it probably means I have to hire someone to help me out.
 Hopefully, I can make this a reality in my second year of business.

 My mission with The Gratefulist is to help you, a soul-connected yet stressed-out creative, embrace your perfectly imperfect self so that you can unleash your creative and personal potential and feel empowered as a creative.

-I’m invested in this mission and in the Soul-Connected Squad, because I believe in the power of community.
+I’m invested in this mission and in the #perfectionistproblems community, because I believe in the power of community.
 This year I also want to stay invested in my business goals and the resources I’m creating for you.
 I’m giving myself permission to stop pursuing something if it doesn’t feel right and to don’t do something that doesn’t get my creative juices flowing and make me excited to jump out of bed every day.